devoure/mwanafunzi/README.md

 >
 > ## Daraja API
 > A service provided in the safaricom dev portal to allow mpesa STK push notifications from a merchant (the university) to the client (student)  for payment of fees.
 The user triggers an STK push from the django app and receives a prompt on their phone to complete payment in an easier flow.

+> ## Braintree
+> A payment gateway that allows processing payments for credit cards, apple pay, paypal etc in your project.

 >
 >## Mwanafunzi